Omprakash0504/git-basics/readme.md

 ## Task - 1

 ----
-This task here is that everyone must create a folder with your name and with a `me.txt` file containing your Name, Branch, Year, Field of interest inside the `Task-1` folder.
+This task here is that everyone must create a folder with your name and with a `me.txt` file containing your Name, Branch, Year, Hobby inside the `Task-1` folder.

 All of you must make your own branch and add the data there and push it.